zhouc20/zhouc.ai/index.md

 ## News

 - **[Jun.
-2024]** Graduated from Tsinghua University with distinct honor: awarded Outstanding Graduate by Beijing Ministry of Education and by Tsinghua University; also awarded Outstanding Undergraduate Thesis by Beijing Ministry of Education and by Tsinghua University.
+2024]** Graduated from Tsinghua University with distinct honor: awarded Outstanding Graduate by Beijing Ministry of Education and by Tsinghua University (Top 1.5% in Tsinghua University); also awarded Outstanding Undergraduate Thesis by Beijing Ministry of Education and by Tsinghua University.
 - **[Jan.
 2024]** Our paper on higher-order transformers is accepted to AISTATS 2024.
 - **[Dec.
 2023]** I'm attending NeurIPS in New Orleans to present my paper.
 Welcome chat!
 - **[Oct.
 2023]** Awarded the National Scholarship (Top 0.5% in Tsinghua University).